i-am-zaidali/cray-cogs/README.md

 </p>

 <h1> This branch is for the rewrite of the giveaway cog.
 Its called gaw so install that if you want to test. <h1>
+<h1> NOTE: This cog is not backwards compatible with the old one.
+Only guild settings will be ported but the old giveaways will not.<h1>

 ### A bunch of *badly coded* yet useful utility and random cogs for Red V3 Discord Bot.</h3>